Russo-Ukrainian war: War crimes and human rights violations

 Violations of human rights and atrocity crimes have occurred during the war.
 From 2014 to 2021, there were more than 3,000 civilian casualties, with most occurring in 2014 and 2015.
 The right of movement was impeded for the inhabitants of the conflict zone.
-Arbitrary detention was practiced by both sides in the first years of the conflict.
-It decreased after 2016 in government-held areas, while in the separatist-held ones it continued.
+In the first years of the conflict, both sides detained people arbitrarily.
+In government-held areas, that decreased after 2016, while in the separatist-held ones, that continued.
 Investigations into the abuses committed by both sides made little progress.